ucsb-dreamlab/twarc/workedex.md

 If you have not downloaded Twarc, do so at the [Twarc Doc Now](https://github.com/DocNow/twarc).
 For a more non-technical-user download, visit [scholarslab](https://scholarslab.github.io/learn-twarc/06-twarc-command-basics.html).
 Once Twarc is downloaded, be sure to start the twarc session.

 You are encouraged, but not required, to try out these utilities on your own before viewing the worked example code and outputs.
+Revisit the utility page corresponding to each section for in-depth explanation of each utility.

 <a name="prep"/>

 ## Prepping the Data